ryukau/OfflineLimiter/README.md

                                         this value, prompt will show up.
   -i [ --input ] arg                    Input audio file path.
   -o [ --output ] arg                   Output audio file path.
+  -u [ --upsample ] arg (=1)            Up-sampling ratio.
+When set to 1, FIR
-  --precise                             When specified, FFT up-sampling is used
+                                        polyphase up-sampling is used.
+When set
-                                        instead of FIR polyphase up-sampling.
-                                        FFT up-sampling requires large amount
+                                        to greater than 1, FFT up-sampling is used.
+FFT up-sampling requires large
-                                        of memory that is multiple of input file size and up-sampling ratio.
+                                        amount of memory that is multiple of input file size and up-sampling ratio.
+                                        If FFT up-sampling is enabled and
+                                        up-sampled peak is below threshold,
+                                        processing will be skipped.
-  --trim                                --trim has no effect when --precise is
+  --trim                                --trim has no effect when --upsample is
-                                        set.
-When specified, input frame count
+                                        set to greater than 1.
+When specified, input frame count and output frame
-                                        and output frame count become the same, by trimming artifacts introduced by
+                                        count become the same, by trimming
+                                        artifacts introduced by multirate
-                                        multirate processing.
-When not
+                                        processing.
+When not specified, output
-                                        specified, output signal becomes longer
+                                        signal becomes longer than input
-                                        than input signal.
-Additional frame
-                                        count is (2560 + attack * samplerate)
+                                        signal.
+Additional frame count is (2560
-                                        at front, and 1286 at back.
+                                        + attack * samplerate) at front, and 1286 at back.
+Theoretically, trimmed signal is no longer true-peak limited.
   -a [ --attack ] arg (=0.0013333333333333333)
                                         Attack time in seconds.
   -s [ --sustain ] arg (=0.0013333333333333333)